Flat Galactic Rotation Curves from Geometry in Weyl Gravity: Solutions in Weyl gravity

 This solution is exactly equivalent to the ``\textit{constant} $\lambda$" solution described in \cite{BHL}, except the fact that it is obtained as a solution of the Weyl gravity instead of the $f(R)$ gravity.
 In fact, this was the only solution that could be obtained exactly in \cite{BHL}.
-In the present paper we are going to show that there are exact solutions of Weyl gravity in which $B(r)$ (or $\lambda$ in the language of \cite{BHL}) is not a constant.
-These solutions are our main contribution to the idea that the galactic flat rotation curves can be explained via geometry instead of dark matter.
-We now present these solutions.
+In the present paper we are going to show that there are exact solutions of Weyl gravity in which $B(r)$ is not a constant.
+These solutions are important in two respects: firstly they are newly found exact solutions to Weyl Gravity, which is important from mathematical physics point of view, and secondly $k=1$ sphere geometry solution is our main contribution to the idea that the galactic flat rotation curves can be explained via geometry instead of dark matter.
+Even though only solution with $k=1$ sphere geometry has physical meaning and can be used as the metric of outer region of galaxies, here we present all the solutions for the sake of completeness.